vstinner/vstinner.github.io/content/analysis_python_performance_issue.rst

 Feb 29, 2016 and November 17, 2016 on the ``default`` branch of CPython.
 The average is around 17.2 ms, whereas the peak is at 29.0 ms: **68% slower**!

+The server has two "Intel(R) Xeon(R) CPU X5680  @ 3.33GHz" CPUs, total: 24
+logical cores (12 physical cores with HyperThreading).
+This CPU was launched in 2010 and based on the `Westmere-EP microarchitecture
+<https://en.wikipedia.org/wiki/Gulftown>`_.
+Westmere-EP is based on Westmere,
+which is the 32 nm shrink of the Nehalem microarchitecture.

 Reproduce results
 =================